 Life at UWC

-Each UWC experience is unique and shaped by your personality, background, college, friends, and career asperations.
-Supported by an active and engaged student community, nuturing teachers and staff, and an environment that catalyzes your ability to grow as an informed and responsible global citizen, your life at UWC will be filled with intense friendships, critical thought and passion -- all which extends beyond graduation.
+Each UWC experience is unique and shaped by your personality, background, college, friends, and career aspirations.
+Supported by an active and engaged student community, nurturing teachers and staff, and an environment that catalyses your ability to grow as an informed and responsible global citizen, your life at UWC will be filled with intense friendships, critical thought and passion -- all which extends beyond graduation.
 UWC becomes a part of you.

 On August 23rd, 2013, I left home for the first time to study at the Mahindra United World College of India (MUWCI).
 I can still remember that day vividly.
 I had never been on an airplane or alone in another country so traveling to India all by myself was a huge deal for me.
 On the escalator in the airport where we separated, I knew I would not be able to hold back my tears while waving to my family but I did not want my family to worry so I just faked a smile and turned away quickly.
 As I continued to the security check, it really hit me that I would not see my family or anyone I know for a really long time, and that I would not be able to rely on my family to be there for me in difficult times anymore.

 In my first term, academics were a huge challenge.
 It was my first time studying Economics and Chemistry and it was also my first time studying in English so I did not understand half of what my teachers talked about in class.
 I thought I was going to fail the courses.
 Nonetheless, I kept asking questions in class and outside of class in broken English and kept reading the textbooks before and after class.
 As time went by, my English and my understanding of the subjects got stronger and now I am acing my classes.
 I learned that I could do without my family in tough times even when it was overwhelming sometimes.